biohazard999/DX13_2/_Blog/Part2.md

 ![](http://i.imgur.com/W1BJ1d4.png)

 And we are done!
-In minutes we implemented full working windows 7 (or greater) taskbar support for our application.
+In minutes, we implemented full working windows 7 (or greater) taskbar support for our application.

 I'm impressed.

 ### Conclusion ###

 Never thought it was so easy to get along with this new control.
 No need to think about Win32 API, just get it done right.
 With the first try.
-I never used this control before and I'm really impressed how quick i got running with this.
+I never used this control before, and I'm really impressed how quick i got running with this.
 Never looked in the documentation (of course the documentation it self is very good)

-For me it is a great proof to rely on the strengths of a manufacturer like DevExpress.
+For me, it is a great proof to rely on the strengths of a manufacturer like DevExpress.
 When only the best will do.

 ## What's next? ##

-In the next part of the review i will show you how easy it is to integrate the TaskbarAssistent in a expressAppFramework Winforms project.
+In the next part of the review, i will show you how easy it is to integrate the TaskbarAssistent in an expressAppFramework Winforms project.

-Also i try to show the soft validation feature of XAF and try to cover some other features like adding custom fields and calculated fields at runtime.
+Also, i try to show the soft validation feature of XAF and try to cover some other features like adding custom fields and calculated fields at runtime.

-Of course you can follow my progress in my public [GitHub-Repository](https://github.com/biohazard999/DX13_2).
+Of course, you can follow my progress in my public [GitHub-Repository](https://github.com/biohazard999/DX13_2).

 Greetings, Manuel